Complaints and Appeals Policy and Procedure

 We treat everyone with whom we work with respect and our staff expect the same in return.
 We do not tolerate violence or verbal abuse.

-If you are dissatisfied with any aspect of the service you receive from Scottish Book Trust we would like to hear from you.
+If you are dissatisfied with any aspect of our service or our approach to fundraising, we would like to hear from you.

 Equally, if you are pleased with the service offered, or have a suggestion on how we might improve our services, do let us know.